- Swansea (Main) 01792 773 773

 - Be clear when asking for a quote that you want any additional costs that you will incur to be included in the final price.

 - Look for a firm which has both Lexcel and the Law Society Conveyancing Quality Standard (CQS) accreditation.
-Both require rigorous annual assessment from the Law Society and means you will be instructing accredited experts.
+Both are Law Society accreditations and means you will be instructing accredited experts.

 - Check that the conveyancer you are instructing is one on the approved panel of your mortgage lender, as not all conveyancers are and this could lead to problems down the line.